ggu/SimpleGridView/README.md

 - support for panning around a grid larger than the screen

-- make a version to work specifically with Sprite Kit for non-UIKit games (like a top-down strategy game or role-playing game that would need a layer like this)
+- make a version with SpriteKit instead of UIKit (for apps that need to represent the world with SKNodes instead of UIViews)